Law & Order: Special Victims Unit season 19: Guest stars

 On August 11, 2017, it was announced by The Hollywood Reporter that actress Brooke Shields would play a 'major' recurring role throughout the course of the season.
 "I play a very different character from any I have ever played," Shields commented.
 "I'm excited to stir the SVU pot a bit."
 THR noted that details of her role are being kept under wraps, although it's been teased that Shields' role will "shake up Benson's (Mariska Hargitay) world."
 At the New York Fashion Week event on September 7, 2017, Shields talked about her "complicated" character; "We're discovering the character," she said of her at the time, mysterious recurring role, "it's pretty complicated and it's gut wrenching.
 What's so amazing about the show is that the characters are so rich and layered, and they're just filtering me through it."
 Shields also noted that her character was set to begin appearing in the third episode ("Contrapasso") of the season.
 In that episode's last scene, Shields' character was revealed to be Noah's previously unknown grandmother, Sheila Porter, who challenged Benson for custody before becoming friends.
 Her story arc finished in January 2018 when Sheila abducted Noah in a cliffhanger episode, before being caught by Benson and the squad and arrested.

-On August 18, Entertainment Weekly released a sneak peek of the script of SVU's season 19 premiere episode and announced that Will Chase would be guest starring as Byron Marks, an accused rapist who turned fugitive when he fled to Cuba six years prior, he had establish a new life there with his wife Elana Marks played by Mariela Garriga and their littler daughter.
+On August 18, Entertainment Weekly released a sneak peek of the script of SVUs season 19 premiere episode and announced that Will Chase would be guest starring as Byron Marks, an accused rapist who turned fugitive when he fled to Cuba six years prior; he had established a new life there with his wife Elana Marks, played by Mariela Garriga, and their little daughter.
 He is caught by Fin (Ice T) in the premiere's opening scenes.
 Amy Smart guest starred as one of Marks' victims, and Peter Jacobson – who previously guest starred in the thirteenth-season finale and recurred in season fourteen as a pimp named Bart Ganzel – guest starred in the premiere as his recurring mothership Law & Order character, Defense Attorney Randy Dworkin, a character created by Michael Chernuchin during his tenure on L&O. Annabeth Gish guest starred in the third episode of the season.
-She portrayed a defense attorney in a case where a man is castrated and left for dead; leading the SVU squad to three female suspects with possible motives.
-Cleveland Cavaliers point guard Isaiah Thomas, made a cameo appearance as himself in an October episode ("Complicated") of SVU.
+She portrayed a defense attorney in a case where a man is castrated and left for dead, leading the SVU squad to three female suspects with possible motives.
+Cleveland Cavaliers point guard Isaiah Thomas made a cameo appearance as himself in an October episode ("Complicated") of SVU.
 Thomas' cameo appearance occurs in the midst of a missing persons investigation.